ProjectSidewalk/Instructions/README.md

 JDK 8 is backward compatible and our code should work on it.

 ### Virtual Box and Vagrant (Optional)
-Start by installing virtualbox (www.virtualbox.org/wiki/Downloads) and vagrant (www.vagrantup.com).
+Start by installing VirtualBox (www.virtualbox.org/wiki/Downloads) and Vagrant (www.vagrantup.com).
 Windows users should also install an SSH client as well (or the chance is you already have it if you are using git.
 Add `C:\Program Files (x86)\Git\bin` to the PATH.
 See [here](http://stackoverflow.com/questions/27768821/ssh-executable-not-found-in-any-directories-in-the-path)